 Progress is a key influencer when it comes to health and fitness.
 It’s a great motivator, but it can also be defeated if progress isn’t happening fast enough or in the way you want — understandably so, considering that progress is how we know if our new diet, workout, and lifestyle are actually working in our favor.
 Still, frustrating enough, progress takes patience — a lot of it.

 It can be easy to give up if you can’t see any sort of that positive change you’re looking for.
-However, new wearable technology is here to help track, monitor, and most importantly, provide important insight of the progress you’ve been making, even if you can’t see it in the mirror yet.
+However, new wearable technology monitors are here to help track, monitor, and most importantly, provide important insight of the progress you’ve been making, even if you can’t see it in the mirror yet.

 A New Way to Track

-Technology found within health trackers such as Fitbit and Apple Watch allows users a better understanding of their health and how it’s improving, and it helps promote a generally healthier lifestyle.
+The technology found within health trackers such as Fitbit and Apple Watch allows users a better understanding of their health and how it’s improving, and it helps promote a generally healthier lifestyle.
 Furthermore, the apps used in conjunction with these health monitors give an even clearer picture.
 According to Arizona State University, “A wide variety of wellness apps and mobile health monitors are empowering individuals to monitor and analyze key health indicators like heart rate and activity and stress levels.”
 Some of these benefits include:

 - Encouragement of healthy behaviors